TAJ-Tech/open.fda.gov/README.md

 We reused existing code and the UI, including the c3.js library already used by open.fda.gov used for charting.

 # 11. Reviewing and improving the prototype
 The team reviewed the prototype, tested functionality and suggested recommendations.
+Testers acted as proxy users and through their feedback changes to human UI were iteratively made.
 See “Screen shot.docx” file for supporting documentation.

 # 12. Hosting and the GIT repository
 The prototype has been hosted at http://216.84.172.104/drug/event/